ehsansh84/cheatsheets/wordpress_nginx.md

 # Installation of wordpress on nginx by Ehsan Shirzadi

-When creating a Mysql user, You should change the password authentication plugin to: Native Mysql Authentication
+When creating a Mysql user, You should change the password authentication plugin to: `Native Mysql Authentication` Database host name is: `mysql_docker_container_name`

 ### Set the owner to www-data:
 ```